 Each year in January, a year-end summary for the previous year will be mailed to WHEDA Mortgage-holders.
 This document will show the mortgage interest paid during the year, ending principal and escrow balances, late charges due, and escrow interest earned.

-WHEDA borrowers do not have to be concerned about federal recapture tax.
-Effective for WHEDA loans funded on or after April 1, 2013 with an MCC Certificate, WHEDA will reimburse home buyers for the actual amount of recapture tax paid to the IRS when they sell their WHEDA financed home.
+WHEDA borrowers do not have to be concerned about federal recapture tax due to the WHEDA Recapture Tax Guaranty.
+Effective for WHEDA loans funded on or after April 1, 2013 that are subject to a federal recapture tax, WHEDA will reimburse home buyers for the actual amount of recapture tax paid to the IRS when they sell their WHEDA financed

-For borrowers who receive a first mortgage financing for a non-WHEDA first mortgage with an MCC Certificate, the recapture reimbursement from WHEDA does not apply.
+*For borrowers who receive an MCC Certificate and their first mortgage financing is not a WHEDA first mortgage, the recapture reimbursement from WHEDA does not apply.

 WHEDA's Schedule of Fees and Costs that are charged for loan-related services, subject to change to applicable law.

 Click here to view WHEDA's Privacy Protection Notice.